How to Open Bank Accounts Online: What You Need to Know

-Contact information: what if the bank needs to get in touch with you?
-You’ll need to provide an address, phone number, and email address.
-Even though you’re operating in the virtual world, federal law requires that you provide your physical address—where you actually live—but you can also provide a P.O.
+Contact information: Banks need your home address, phone number, and email address.
+Even though you’re operating in the virtual world, federal law requires that you provide a physical address—where you actually live—but you can also give a P.O.
 Box or similar as a mailing address.

-Funding information: how will you add funds to the account?
+Funding information: How will you add funds to the account?
 Banks often require an initial deposit to get your account opened.
-To do that, you can use a credit or debit card, or provide routing and account numbers to create a link to another bank account
+To do that, you might be able to use your credit or debit card.
+Alternatively, you can provide routing and account numbers to create a link to another bank account

 No Forms?
 Ever?

-With some banks, you’re done opening your account once you’ve provided the information above.
-You’ll sign any legal agreements with an “E-signature,” and you can start using the account almost immediately.
+With some banks, you’re done opening your account once you provide the information above.
+You sign any legal agreements with an e-signature, and you can start using the account almost immediately.

-Other banks let you get things started, but they’ll eventually need a signature.
+Other banks let you begin your application online, but they eventually need a signature.

-Typically you’ll get something like a “Welcome Kit” in the mail (so at least you don’t need to print anything yourself) with any required documents.
-For example, your bank might want to get your signature so they know what it looks like when you write checks or sign for debit card purchases.
+With those banks, you typically get something like a “Welcome Kit” in the mail (at least you don’t need to print anything yourself) with any required documents.
+For example, your bank might want to see your signature so they know what it looks like when you write checks or sign for debit card purchases.

-If you intend to use the account quickly, call the bank and ask what the process is (or chat with customer service online).
-If the bank needs your signature on paper, you’ll need to wait longer before using your account – and that might create problems if you made a significant initial deposit.
-You might be better off opening an account in person, or going with a bank that lets you open an account entirely online.
+When speed matters: If you need to use your new account quickly, call the bank and ask what the process is (or chat with customer service online).
+If the bank needs your signature on paper, you’ll need to wait longer before using your account.
+Banks that require paper signatures can also cause problems if you made a significant initial deposit and the funds are frozen.
+You might be better off opening an account in person or going with a bank that lets you open an account entirely online.

 Challenges Opening an Account Online

-In some cases, you won’t be able to open a bank account online—you’ll need to visit a branch or provide additional documentation to get an account.
+In some cases, you can’t do everything you need online—you need to visit a branch or provide additional documentation to open an account.
 Some common reasons include:

-Under 18: people under the age of 18 cannot open bank accounts on their own.
-If you’re under 18 and want to use a checking or savings account, there are options out there, but you’ll need an adult (not necessarily a parent) on the account, and you might need to visit a branch in person.
+Under 18: People under the age of 18 cannot open bank accounts on their own.
+If you’re under 18 and want to use a checking or savings account, there are options out there, but you need an adult (not necessarily a parent) on the account.
+You might need to visit a branch in person.

-Checking account history: if you’ve overdrawn checking accounts (or bounced checks) in the past, you might not be able to open a bank account online.
+Checking account history: If you’ve overdrawn checking accounts (or bounced checks) in the past, you might not be able to open a new checking account online.
 Be sure to review your Chexsystems report for errors if you’re having a hard time getting an account.
 Again, you might have better luck at a branch.

-Citizenship: it’s easiest to open an account online if you’re a US citizen.
+Citizenship: It’s easiest to open accounts online if you’re a U.S. citizen.
 That doesn’t mean it’s impossible if you’re not a citizen, but a visit to the branch might be necessary.

-Entity accounts: most banks with online account opening allow people to open an account.
-If you need an account for a business, trust, or other organization, there’s a good chance that you’ll need to head to the branch (or submit account forms by mail).
-The ability to open these accounts online is increasingly available, but it’s still not the norm.
+Entity accounts: Most banks with online account opening allow people to open an account.
+If you need an account for a business, trust, or other organization, some banks require you to head to the branch (or submit account forms by mail).
+The ability to open these accounts online is increasingly available, but it’s still not a given.

 Where to Open an Account

-Almost any financial institution will let you open an account online (they might require signatures on paper later, but they’ll get the ball rolling and mail forms to you).
-Even small credit unions and regional banks accept E-signatures.
+Almost any financial institution lets you open accounts online.
+They might require signatures on paper later, but they’ll get the ball rolling and mail forms to you.
+Even small credit unions and regional banks accept e-signatures.
 If you have an idea of where you’d like to bank, simply visit that institution’s website and look for an option to “Open an Account Now.”

-If you’re having any difficulty, your best bet for getting an account opened online is to use an online bank—they’ve been doing this for years.
+If you’re having any difficulty, your best bet for getting an account opened online is to use an online-only bank—they’ve been doing this for years.
 Captial One 360 (read a review), Ally Bank (read a review), and others offer great accounts and a smooth online experience.